 Can AHA facewash cure my acne?

 Unfortunately not.
-AHA is a powerful exfoliant perfect for clearing skin of dead cells and unclogging pores which can help prevent breakouts, but the leading cause of acne is hormonal.
+AHA is a powerful exfoliant perfect for clearing skin of dead cells and unclogging pores which can help prevent breakouts, but leading acne causes are internal and hormonal.
 AHA facewashes are vital for helping the skin and removing what can antagonise acne, but they are unable to stop the reason why spots are being made in the first place.
-Because of this, our facewash should be used in combination with the POREFAVOR Acne Supplement which balances hormones and sebum production to treat acne and stop it from coming back.
+Because of this, our facewash should be used in combination with the POREFAVOR Acne Supplements which balances hormones and sebum production to treat acne causes at their root and stop it from coming back.
 For more on why all acne is hormonal check out our blog here.

 Can AHA facewash help my acne?